dongshins/EKC_ontology/README.md

 - Version history: [version_history/](./version_history)
 - Planned publication: to be linked once LOV registration is complete

+## Contributors

+The EKC Ontology was initially developed during collaborative efforts at the Academy of Korean Studies, under the guidance of Professor Hyeon KIM.
+The early modeling team included over ten researchers who contributed to the conceptual framework and design.

+Since its inception, the ontology has been improved and maintained through various projects in the field of digital humanities.

+The current version of the ontology—created in OWL using Protégé and serialized in Turtle format—was solely authored and structured by:

+**Dong Shin SEO**
+Researcher, Center for Digital Humanities & Division of Information Development, Academy of Korean Studies
+Email: oriental.neo@gmail.com

 ※ [Protégé](https://protege.stanford.edu) : Developed by the Stanford Center for Biomedical Informatics Research at the Stanford University School of Medicine.

 ※ [Turtle draft for EKC Data Model](https://dh.aks.ac.kr/~dongshin/wiki/index.php/Turtle_Draft_for_EKC_Data_Model) : Wiki page since 2024-09-23 by Dong Shin SEO